 Can the Language We Speak Affect the Way We Behave?

-That the language we speak affects our behaviour, in particular our #economic decisions, is not a concept that many #linguists would concur with.
-However, #behavioural #economist and #Yale professor Keith Chen has set out to prove otherwise.
+Does the language we speak affect our behaviour?
+In particular our economic decisions; a concept that I doubt many #linguists would concur with.
+However, Behavioural Economist and Yale professor Keith Chen has set out to prove otherwise.

-In his #study, Chen concludes that people save more or spend more depending on the language that they speak.
-And the reason that he gives?
-The treatment of time and tenses within a language.
+In his study, Chen concludes that people save more or spend more depending on the language that they speak.
+And the reason that he gives is the treatment of time and tenses within a language.

-Naturally, the findings have caused some controversy. #Morton Lau, director of #Durham #University’s Centre for Behavioural Economics, commented that “You have to be careful the inferences you make from correlations like these.
+Naturally, the findings have caused some controversy.
+Morton Lau, director of Durham University’s Centre for Behavioural Economics, commented that “You have to be careful with the inferences you make from correlations like these.
 It is very difficult to control for multiple factors."

 "It's a tempting idea that simply doesn't make any sense."

 Professor Chen, however, staunchly defends his findings: "What's remarkable is when you find correlations this strong and that survive so many aggressive sets of controls, it's actually hard to come up with a story of what else might be causing this."